mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

-So, the only noticeable difference that Megaparsec has no `Text.Megaparsec.Token` module which is replaced with `Text.Megaparsec.Lexer`, see about this in section
+So, the only noticeable difference that Megaparsec has no `Text.Megaparsec.Token` module which is replaced with `Text.Megaparsec.Lexer`, see about this in the section
 [“What happened to `Text.Parsec.Token`”](#what-happened-to-text.parsec.token).